A Neural Network in Under 4KB

 make plot

 You can see the weights training through time, as well as the error reducing through time, as the predicted value approximates the expected value.
-Notice the magnitude of the numbers.
-Expected values are varying between 0 and 256.
-This maps to the representation of 0 and 1 for our Q-Format type.
-The representation of 1 in a signed Q8.8 format is 0x100.
+The training targets map 0 and 1 onto our Q-Format type – the representation of 1.0 in a signed Q16.16 format is 0x10000 (65536), and 0.0 is 0.

 Determining Neural Network Size